AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_3/README.md

 The distribution of viral genome should be >= 20 out of 471 metagenomes for calculating month and year_month distribution.

-One microdiversity parameter was obtained from this step: nt diversity.
+One microdiversity parameter was obtained from this step: nucleotide (nt) diversity.

 [script] 08.Time_series_analysis.part3.microdiversity_analysis.step1.get_viral_gn_microdiversity_statistics.pl